SebastienGllmt/VDTime/README.md

 - [x] (critical) Create a VDtime GUI project in my monorepo
 - [x] (critical) Create a starter VDTime GUI program that can open and close (and does nothing else)
 - [ ] (medium) Placeholder graphics that have two text boxes: one for the desktop name, one for the time spent
-- [ ] (medium) Uses an API call to show the currently selected desktop
-- [ ] (medium) Uses an API call to show the time spent on the currently selected desktop

 ## Build / Run